 F-1 CPT Eligibility

-F-1 students must be enrolled full-time for two (2) consecutive semesters and be in F-1 status at the time of application for CPT before they can receive authorization for off-campus internships in the U.S. EXCEPTIONS: A student in a formal dual degree program with SIPA and a school overseas (e.g., Sciences Po, London School of Economics, etc.) is eligible for CPT only if he/she has spent the first year overseas and will complete the final year of the program at SIPA.
+F-1 students must be enrolled full-time for two (2) consecutive semesters and be in F-1 status at the time of application for CPT before they can receive authorization for off-campus internships in the U.S. EXCEPTIONS: A student in a formal dual degree program with SIPA and a school overseas (e.g., Sciences Po, London School of Economics, etc.) is eligible for CPT only if they have spent the first year overseas and will complete the final year of the program at SIPA.

 In addition to meeting the status requirements for CPT eligibility, students must be enrolled full-time at SIPA at the time of application.
 Dual-degree students that have been admitted to SIPA but have not yet enrolled are not eligible for CPT approval through SIPA.
 Please review the below section regarding how to apply for CPT as a current F-1 student who is required to fulfill the SIPA internship requirement.

-* The application process through SIPA OCS does not apply to students in the MPA-EPM, MPA-DP, and MPA-ESP programs.
+* The application process through SIPA CAC does not apply to students in the MPA-EPM, MPA-DP, and MPA-ESP programs.
 These departments will approve CPT forms for students in these programs.

 Please review all details of F-1 CPT at the International Students and Scholars Office (ISSO) website.
 In summary, to be eligible for CPT, you must be: